The commandments, laws and rules within Christianity.

 However, because Jesus did ‘summarise’ those old laws in the way he did, Christians are led to look deeper into their behaviour.
 It is no longer a matter of just applying the Ten Commandments to their lives.

 Even the first of the Ten Commandments, “no gods before me” and the second, “not make for yourself an idol” are superseded by Jesus’ first commandment.
 To Christian thought, anything that becomes more important to us than God is a false god or idol.
-Some maybe unexpected examples are a real lust for power, wealth or material things, together with bad habits/ addictions or any other genuine obsession for that matter.
+Some maybe unexpected examples are ‘obsessions’ with power, wealth or material things, together with bad habits/ addictions or any other all important desire for that matter.
 No, if we love God with all our heart, soul and mind, we cannot allow ourselves to love any of those things more than him!

-With regard to Jesus’ second commandment, we should refrain from any wrongdoing at all that arises from ignoring the application of neighbourly ‘love’.
+With regard to Jesus’ second commandment, we should not commit any wrongdoing at all that arises from not applying neighbourly ‘love’.
 Remember, the word ‘love’ in the Bible – in relation to our fellow humans – may be interpreted as ‘to deeply care about’ rather than as we apply the word today, i.e. a deeper or more significant emotion reserved for those who are very close to us personally.

 Jesus himself gave us examples of how his second commandment (‘love your neighbour’) superseded some of the Old Testament’s Ten Commandments.
-With regard to Commandment six, Jesus explained in Matthew 5:21-23 – within his famous “Sermon on the Mount” – that even anger towards a brother (i.e. violent thoughts) can constitute a breach of this commandment.
+With regard to Commandment six (murder), Jesus explained in Matthew 5:21-23 – within his famous “Sermon on the Mount” – that even anger towards a brother (i.e. violent thoughts) can mean a breach of it.

-Commandment eight, as yet another example, is also superseded by Jesus’ second commandment.
-It is not only wrong to just plain steal, it is also wrong to misrepresent or grossly overprice goods or services for sale, or to perform any kind of ‘shonky’ dealings with others.
+Commandment eight (stealing), as yet another example, is also superseded by Jesus’ second commandment.
+It is not only wrong to just plain steal, it is also wrong to misrepresent or seriously overprice goods or services for sale, or to perform any kind of ‘shonky’ dealings with others.
 With thought it can be seen that even ‘bludging’ at work (a poor work ethic) is really theft.
-I mean that performing little of value in return for one’s salary or wage is actually stealing.
+I mean that performing little of value in return for our salary or wage is actually stealing.
 Such behaviour towards those we ‘love’ is not appropriate Christian behaviour.

-There are further examples, that spring to mind, of breaking Jesus’ second commandment.
-It not right to to stand back idly in silence while the innocent in our society, or in foreign lands, are unjustly harmed.
+There are further examples, that spring to my mind, of breaking Jesus’ second commandment.
+It is not right, as such, to stand back idly in silence while the innocent in our society, or in foreign lands, are unjustly harmed.
 Also, we really have to think about the impact that our decisions, actions and attitudes have on other people?
-We always need to think how would we like to be impacted in that way by someone else?
+We always need to think how would we like to be affected in that way by someone else?
 This sort of potential wrongdoing is not even covered by one of the original Ten Commandments.

 3.3 Jesus, our guide for life

 It is clear to most of us Christians that Jesus was the human face of God.
 He was indeed alive, as a fellow human being, amongst us 2,000 years ago.
 The reasons for this opinion are offered in “Christianity explained” and those articles that support it, particularly “Jesus as ‘God the Son’” and “The Holy Trinity”.
-Christian beliefs are probably better supported by ancient documentation, including from secular (non religious) sources, than any other religion.
+Look, Christian beliefs are probably better supported by ancient ‘documented history‘, including from secular (non religious) sources, than any other religion.
+That really does encourage us to accept the Bible, and it explanations, as the ‘real deal’.

 And Jesus’ actions during his life on Earth are to be closely studied by Christians for guidance.
-Indeed, we have only to read of those actions in the New Testament (the Jesus bits) of the Bible to know exactly how we should lead our own lives.
-He gave examples of how we should structure life: what should be important to us.
-I mean within our relationships with God and our fellow human beings.
+Indeed, we have only to read of those actions in the New Testament to know exactly how we should lead our own lives.
+He gave clear examples of how we should structure life: what should be important to us.

 But, he did make some points of order very clear!
 Mistreating children for example was absolutely ruled out.

-After Jesus’ death, the apostle Paul also provided us with much clarity on Jesus’ legacy of example.
-In his epistles (letters) to early Christians, Paul highlighted that although Jesus did not give us a mile long list of laws, that did not mean we could do ‘our own thing’ as it were.
+After Jesus’ death, the apostle Paul also provided us with much clarity on Jesus’ guidance.
+In his epistles (letters) to early Christians, Paul highlighted that although Jesus did not give us a mile long list of laws, it did not mean we could just do ‘our own thing’.
 No, we are to live life with due reverence to God’s love for us; to follow Jesus’ example and the principles demonstrated there; to ever increase the depth of our relationship with God.

 4. THE COST OF SIN TO CHRISTIANS